The Major Goals and Subfields of Artificial Intelligence

 5. Robotics

-Another important goal artificial intelligence intends to achieve is robotics.
-This AI subfield draws from various branches and disciplines of science and engineering such as computer science, mechanical engineering, physics, and electronics engineering.
+Another important goal of artificial intelligence is robotics.
+This AI subfield draws from various branches and disciplines of science and engineering.
+These include computer science, mechanical engineering, physics, and electronics engineering.

-Robotics is about the design, construction, and operation of machines that can replicate human movements to replace human tasks with mechanical tasks.
-AI further equips these machines with autonomous operation, sensory awareness, and decision-making.
+Robotics involves the design, construction, and operation of machines that can replicate human movements to replace human tasks with mechanical ones.
+AI equips these machines with autonomous operation, sensory awareness, and decision-making capabilities.

 6. Artificial General Intelligence